Philosophy (Ph.D.)

 1

-If these requirements are fulfilled with an M.A., you may substitute completion of the course with an additional elective.
+If one or more of these requirements are fulfilled with an M.A., students may substitute completion of the course with additional elective(s).
+Consult the Course Areas section for lists of courses fulfilling each requirement.

 2